TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

 * Permissions issues

    * If you are using ADLS Gen 2, ensure that the user-assigned managed identity assigned to HDInsight cluster is in either the Storage Blob Data Contributor role, or the [Storage Blob Data Owner Role](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2#set-up-permissions-for-the-managed-identity-on-the-data-lake-storage-gen2-account)<br>
-   * If you are using [ADLS Gen 1](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-store)
+   * If you are using [ADLS Gen 1](https://docs.microsoft.com/azure/hdinsight/hdinsight-hadoop-use-data-lake-store), note that ADLS Gen 1 is not supported for HBASE clusters, and is not supported in HDI version 4.0<br>
    * If you are using Azure Storage, ensure that the storage account name is valid during the cluster creation

-**Note**: ADLS Gen 1 is not supported for HBASE clusters, and is not supported in HDI version 4.0<br>

 * A subscription-based Azure policy is in place, denying the creation of public IPs.
 HDInsight cluster creation requires two public IPs.